-- b.
-Community Service activities were expanded to include volunteering at their child's licensed childcare, preschool, or elementary school. - 4.
+- 6. Expanded WorkFirst Work Activities State law changed to expand allowable activities to include the following: - a.
+WorkFirst "work activities" would include parent education services or programs that support development of parenting skills, life skills, and employment-related competencies; and - b.
+Community Service activities were expanded to include volunteering at their child's licensed childcare, preschool, or elementary school. - 7.
 Department of Commerce began two new programs - a.
 Job Connection Program -- This program provided participants with opportunities to build references, develop networking connections, and demonstrate their work skills directly through employment by performing jobs within their chosen field. - b.
-Career Development Program -- This program provided a volunteer unpaid work activity to participants to support their engagement in an education pathway. - 6.
+Career Development Program -- This program provided a volunteer unpaid work activity to participants to support their engagement in an education pathway. - 8.
 Career Scope Pilots Career Scope was ESD's new approach to employment service delivery that focused on individualized services.
-Pilots began in July 2011 in Mount Vernon, Bellingham, North Seattle, Port Angeles, Bremerton, and Spokane. - 7.
-Diversion Cash Assistance (DCA) Changes Diversion Cash Assistance (DCA) maximum payment amount increased from \$1,000 to \$1,250 in a twelve month period. - 8.
-Consolidated Emergency Assistance Program (CEAP) Changes CEAP funding was made available for the next biennium.
-Staff could approve all applications received on or after July 1 if the household met the program eligibility. - 9.
-Child Care Changes The Working Connections Child Care (WCCC) policies were changed to reflect the following: - a.
-Applicants were required to seek support enforcement services as a condition of WCCC eligibility unless they had good cause. - b.
-Customer Service Center began processing seasonal childcare applications. - c.
+Pilots began in July 2011 in Mount Vernon, Bellingham, North Seattle, Port Angeles, Bremerton, and Spokane.

+9. Diversion Cash Assistance (DCA) Changes - Diversion Cash Assistance (DCA) maximum payment amount increased from \$1,000 to \$1,250 in a twelve month period.
+10. Consolidated Emergency Assistance Program (CEAP) Changes - CEAP funding was made available for the next biennium.
+Staff could approve all applications received on or after July 1 if the household met the program eligibility.
+11. Child Care Changes - The Working Connections Child Care (WCCC) policies were changed to reflect the following: a.
+Applicants were required to seek support enforcement services as a condition of WCCC eligibility unless they had good cause. b.
+Customer Service Center began processing seasonal childcare applications. c.
 Non-Standard Hours Bonus (NSHB) funding was reinstated due to the approval of state program funds for the new biennium.

-- The grant maximum for cash assistance was reduced from \$941 to \$726 per month.
+May 2011 The grant maximum for cash assistance was reduced from \$941 to \$726 per month.
 The change reduced TANF, State Family Assistance, and Refugee Cash Assistance grants for most families with more than five household members.
-The change was necessary due to a budget shortfall and increased demand for services by families affected by the economic recession. - 2.
-Child support pass-through payments to custodial parents receiving TANF were suspended May 1, 2011, as required under SSB 6893 that was passed by the Washington State Legislature in a special session held in December 2010.

-- 1. The full Pregnancy-to-Employment assessment for the other parent in a two-parent household was eliminated.
-A partial assessment was required after the child is born. - 2.
-State Food Assistance Program (FAP) benefits were reduced to 50% of the federal SNAP benefit amount.
-This reduction was not applied to benefit issuances due to Pimentel v.
-Dreyfus Temporary Restraining Order/Preliminary Injunction. - 3.
-Disability Lifeline grants were reduced by 25%, from \$266 to \$197 for one person.

-- In an effort to achieve cost savings and align participation requirements with the federal TANF standard, participation requirements for single parents with a child under age six were reduced from 32 to 20 hours per week.
+The change was necessary due to a budget shortfall and increased demand for services by families affected by the economic recession.
+2. Child support pass-through payments to custodial parents receiving TANF were suspended May 1, 2011, as required under SSB 6893 that was passed by the Washington State Legislature in a special session held in December 2010.
+April 2011 The full Pregnancy-to-Employment assessment for the other parent in a two- parent household was eliminated.
+A partial assessment was required after the child is born.
+2. Disability Lifeline grants were reduced by 25%, from \$266 to \$197 for one person.
+March 2011 1.
+In an effort to achieve cost savings and align participation requirements with the federal TANF standard, participation requirements for single parents with a child under age six were reduced from 32 to 20 hours per week.
 The 20 hours per week participation requirement had to be in a core activity.
 Parents were allowed to voluntarily participate full-time.
-Full-time activities included Community Jobs and Vocational Education. - 2.
-Working Connections Child Care (WCCC) changes: - a.
-Waiting List With the exceptions noted below, families applying for WCCC with income at or below 175% of the Federal Poverty Level (FPL) would be placed on a waiting list.
+Full-time activities included Community Jobs and Vocational Education.
+Working Connections Child Care (WCCC) changes: Waiting List - With the exceptions noted below, families applying for WCCC with income at or below 175% of the Federal Poverty Level (FPL) would be placed on a waiting list.
 Program openings would be filled on a first-come, first-served basis.
 Families would be notified when there are openings in the program and would have ten days to begin the application process.
 The following groups would receive priority access to WCCC and would not be included in the waiting list: